verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

                                                     PKI Production Architecture
 ![Screenshot](./images/vault_pki_prod_arch.jpeg)

 For understanding this github repo every individual needs to know certificates, pki architecture, docker, kubernetes, ingress-nginx, cert-manager, vault pki-engine, vault approle auth  and bash scripting.
 It is prepared for demo purposes.
 In Production environment you should use helm package manager for k8s deployments and also can use helm sops/git-secret for encrypt role_id in VSC.
-Other important case that you should consider an external Root CA to sign the intermediate CA. It is recommended solution from security perspective.
+Other important case that you should consider an external Root CA to sign the intermediate CA. It is recommended solution from security perspective.<br/>

+First of all, let's talk about why this structure is needed.
+Every day We launch new services and we have to  make sure that the connections between these services are safe.
+In big corporate environment, some of the certificate operations are following.<br/>
+* Website Security (HTTPS/SSL)
+* Secure Shell Protocol (SSH)
+* Service-Service Communication
+* Email Security (S/MIMEProtocol)
+* Secure Messaging
+* Document Signing  and etc

 ## Tools I use for demo purposes:
 [Kind](https://kind.sigs.k8s.io) - tool for running local Kubernetes clusters using Docker container “nodes”.<br/>